iliasZh/Console-Engine/README.md

 # How to build
 You'll need:
-* Windows SDK.
+* Windows SDK

 * MSVC / Clang with support for C++20 flag (MinGW doesn't work with fmt for some reason - I only tried 10.3.0)

-* CMake 3.21 or newer.
+* CMake 3.21 or newer

 * vcpkg

 All of the above except vcpkg comes with any recent version of Visual Studio 2022.

-I build with latest Clang (from LLVM not from VS installation) and latest MSVC from VS2022.
+I build with latest Clang (from LLVM, not from VS installation) and latest MSVC from VS 2022.

-Install vcpkg and then install fmt with
-`vcpkg install fmt:x64-windows-static`
+Install vcpkg (don't forget `vcpkg integrate install`) and then install fmt with `vcpkg install fmt:x64-windows-static`

 If you're using VS, just build the project with CMake, no configuration needed.

-If you're running CMake manually, run it with `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake` AND `-DVCPKG_TARGET_TRIPLET=x64-windows-static`
+If you're running CMake manually, or using some other IDE, make sure to pass these flags to CMake: `-DCMAKE_TOOLCHAIN_FILE=<path_to_vcpkg>/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static`

 If you are using the CMake Tools extension for VS Code, add these options to your `settings.json`:
 ```json